 \end{definition}

-In the study of the Dynkin game problem, the first object is to provide some sufficient conditions under which the game is fair and, in this case, the characterization of the common value function.
-The second one is to address the question of the existence of saddle points.
+In the study of the Dynkin game problem, the first aim is to provide some sufficient conditions under which the game is fair and, in this case, to characterize the common value function.
+The second aim is to address the question of the existence of saddle points.